sonos/dinghy/README.md

 * root dinghy test directory
     * test_executable
-    * src/ mirrors the not-ignorable files from your sources
+    * recursive copy of the not-ignorable files and directories from your sources
     * test_data is contains configurable data to be sent to the device
         * some_file
         * some_dir

-So let's say your integration test is in `tests/test_1.rs` and uses `tests/data_1.txt`.
-It will be copied into `src/tests/data_1.txt`.

 Anything in .gitignore or .dinghyignore will not be bundled.